 If you’re planning to start an e-commerce business, you might be weighing your options for managing inventory and delivering products to customers.
-One popular method to consider is dropshipping, as it gives entrepreneurs a fast way to build a catalog of products and sell products online without inventory.
-In this guide, we’ll cover all of the basics of dropshipping, including:
+One popular method to consider is dropshipping, which gives entrepreneurs a fast way to build a catalog of products and sell products online without inventory.

 In a traditional retail setting—whether brick-and-mortar or online—the business owner must maintain a warehouse full of inventory.
 When someone buys an item, the store itself handles the transaction and then ships that item directly to the consumer.